Cold weather alert issued for Antelope Valley

-LOS ANGELES – The Los Angeles County Department of Public Health has issued a cold weather alert for the Antelope Valley due to wind-chill temperatures expected to dip below 32 degrees.
+LOS ANGELES – The Los Angeles County Department of Public Health issued a cold weather alert for the Antelope Valley for Tuesday, Jan.
+15, due to wind-chill temperatures expected to dip below 32 degrees.

 “Children, the elderly, and people with disabilities or special medical needs are especially vulnerable during cold weather.
-Extra precaution should be taken to ensure they don’t get too cold when they are outside,” said Muntu Davis, Los Angeles County Health Officer.
+Extra precaution should be taken to ensure they don’t get too cold when they are outside,” said Dr. Muntu Davis, the county’s health officer.
 “There are places where people can go to stay warm, such as shelters or other public facilities.
 We also want to remind people not to use stoves, barbeques or ovens to heat their homes due to the risk of carbon monoxide poisoning.”

 The department urged people to take the following precautions to protect themselves from the cold: